+I have received help from a number of people and organisations.
 I am particularly indebted to Robin Gurnett, Peter Hayden and Michael Raeburn.
-I owe thanks also to a number of people and organisations: James Boyle, Helen Espir, Minnie Holdaway and Pat Latham; the British Library, the National Art Library and the library of the Royal Institute of British Architects; and all whose works I have cited.
+Also to James Boyle, Helen Espir, Minnie Holdaway and Pat Latham; the British Library, the National Art Library and the library of the Royal Institute of British Architects; and all whose works I have cited.

-I am grateful to the people and organisations who own or have created the illustrations shown, and in particular to Helen Espir, the UK Government Art Collection, the State Hermitage Museum (St Petersburg), Inverkeithing Museum, Sergius Kuzmin, Pensoft Publishers, Saint-Petersburg.com, the publishers of the Encyclopaedia of Saint Petersburg (Likhachev Foundation), the Russian Information Network, Peter Sobolev, the Victoria and Albert Museum (London), the Wedgwood Museum (at Barlaston, near Stoke-on-Trent, Staffordshire) and Wolfgang Wüster.
+I am grateful also to the people and organisations who own or have created the illustrations shown, and in particular to the publishers of the Encyclopaedia of Saint Petersburg, Helen Espir, the UK Government Art Collection, the State Hermitage Museum (St Petersburg), Inverkeithing Museum, Pensoft Publishers, Saint-Petersburg.com, the Russian Information Network, Peter Sobolev, the Victoria and Albert Museum (London), the Wedgwood Museum (Barlaston, near Stoke-on-Trent, Staffordshire) and Wolfgang Wüster.

 In my investigation, described in Appendix 3, into the place name Kekerekeksinen, I received invaluable advice and encouragement from Lars-Gunnar Larsson.
-I owe thanks also to Peter Hayden, Jyrki Kalliokoski, Manja Lehto, Eeva Leinonen, Terttu Nevalainen and Michael Raeburn; Graham Camfield of the British Library of Political and Economic Science (London School of Economics), Wojciech Janik of the library of the School of Slavonic and East European Studies (University College London), and Helen Sullivan of the Slavic Reference Service of the University of Illinois at Urbana-Champaign; and the cultural affairs section of the Finnish embassy in London.
+I owe thanks also to Peter Hayden, Jyrki Kalliokoski, Manja Lehto, Eeva Leinonen, Terttu Nevalainen and Michael Raeburn; Graham Camfield of the British Library of Political and Economic Science (London School of Economics), Wojciech Janik of the library of the School of Slavonic and East European Studies (University College London), and Helen Sullivan of the Slavic Reference Service of the University of Illinois at Urbana-Champaign; and the cultural affairs section of the Finnish Embassy in London.

-I have benefited from a number of websites, including the website of the State Hermitage Museum and the former website of the Wedgwood Museum.
-I have made careful use of Wikipedia.
+I have benefited from a number of websites, including the website of the State Hermitage Museum, and have made careful use of Wikipedia.

-In acknowledging, here and in the following pages, my use of sources and illustrations, in seeking and obtaining permissions, and having regard to the work's publication arrangements (see previous page), I believe I have kept within the bounds of accepted fair dealing.
-Please contact me if I am mistaken, so that (wherever appropriate and possible) I can make amends.
-Should a significant change in publication arrangements be planned or considered, the people and organisations concerned will be (re-)consulted.
+In acknowledging, here and in the following pages, my use of sources and illustrations, and in seeking and obtaining permissions - and having regard to the work's publication history and planned future (see previous page) - I trust that I have kept within the bounds of accepted fair use.
+(If I may have fallen short, please contact me.)
+Should a significant change in publication arrangements be planned or considered, the people and organisations concerned will be consulted/re-consulted.

 To all who have helped me, knowingly and unknowingly, living and dead, many thanks.
-I remain wholly responsible for all errors.
+I am of course responsible for any and all errors.